 Among the major problems caused by increased resistance of the uterine arteries are pre-eclampsia and gestational hypertension.
-It is very common for them to appear in women who have never had a history of high blood pressure and are then referred to as DHEG, or pregnancy-specific hypertensive disease .
+It is very common for them to appear in women who have never had a history of high blood pressure and are then referred to as DHEG, or pregnancy-specific hypertensive disease which are avoided by different advises as get pregnant with pcos .
 These diseases can bring very serious problems for the woman and also for the baby.

 Pre-eclampsia is characterized by increased blood pressure in the pregnant woman after the twentieth week, along with protein loss through the urine and which may still be accompanied by bumps.
 When this does not happen, preeclampsia can develop into actual eclampsia, ie convulsions, which can lead to death of both the mother and the fetus.